Cannabis Legalization Could Be Coming to These States in 2020

 In 2019, cannabis legalization continued to roll out across the United States, although at a slightly slower pace than prior years.
 Illinois historically legalized adult-use cannabis, which included one of the more robust social equity components that we’ve seen.
 In a disappointing turn of events, New York failed to legalize adult-use cannabis and instead opted to decriminalize possession under two ounces.
 North Dakota followed suit in 2019, quietly decriminalizing cannabis as well.

 Although 2019 didn’t bring the sweeping legalization we held our breath for, the industry still made notable steps forward.
 More jobs are available in cannabis now more than ever.
-(Check out how to join the cannabis industry in your state!)

 The end of prohibition is still a hot topic for many states, and interest in cannabis legalization is at an all time high.
 As a start of a new decade, the ‘20’s will likely be one of the most historic eras of cannabis as federal legalization becomes inevitable.
 A handful of states remain optimistic about legalizing adult use or medical cannabis this year, making 2020 look promising.